atchopba/dynamodb-data-insert/README.md

 # Overview

-Allows to insert data in the local Dynamodb based on the PutRequest scripts
+Allows to insert data in the local Dynamodb based on the PutRequest scripts, presuming that the tables have been created correctly

 ## Benefits

 * Insert data without stress

+* Insert more than 25 items

 ## Getting Started